Terradue/doc-tep-geohazards/source/community-guide/user.rst

 Sign-in
 -------

-Once registered on ESA EO Single Sign On (EO-SSO), you can simply sign-in using the username and password provided by ESA and you will be automatically redirected to the platform homepage.
+Once registered on ESA EO Single Sign On (EO-SSO), you can simply sign-in using your EO-SSO credentials (username and password), and you will be automatically signed-in and redirected to the Geohazards TEP portal.
-At the first access, you may be asked to check your inbox in order to confirm your address
+At the first access, you may be asked to check your inbox in order to confirm your email address (cf. message banner "Pending activation!").

 .. figure:: ../includes/email_confirmation1.png
 	:figclass: img-border